jayzheng98/jayzheng98.github.io/_notes/MySQL.md

       MATCH(title, body) AGAINST ('redux -react' IN BOOLEAN MODE);
 ```
 **5. Composite indexes**
-- *Put index columns with higher selectivity first
+- *Put index columns with higher selectivity first<br>
- Selectivity: unique index values/amount of records.
+ **Selectivity**: unique index values/amount of records.
 The maximum value is 1, at which point each record has a unique index*

 ```sql
 CREATE INDEX idx_state_points ON customers(state, points);